KrekoG/vanillaplus/README.md

 ### Macros

 Vanilla macros are harder to write as many beloved features were added to the game in later expansions and some functionalities simply don't exist in vanilla.
-But [here](https://forum.nostalrius.org/viewtopic.php?f=38&t=21017) is a great resource to take as an example what one can still achieve with a bit of scripting.
+But [here](https://forum.nostalrius.org/viewtopic.php?f=38&t=21017) and [here](https://www.briankoponen.com/vanilla-world-warcraft-druid-macros/) are some great resources to take as an example what one can still achieve with a bit of scripting.

 Another great resouce can be found [here](https://github.com/DBFBlackbull/wow-macros/blob/master/Vanilla%201.12/Warrior-macros.md), credit goes to [DBFBlackbull](https://github.com/DBFBlackbull/) for the nice explanations.
 While his focuses on warrior macros, reading through his page helps understand how macros function in vanilla.